petarGitNik/sys-admin-docs/docs/tips-and-tricks/tips-and-tricks.md

 which <package-name>
 ```

-Search for a case insensitive pattern through all text file within a current directory and its subdirectories, and show me the line number in results:
+Search for a case insensitive pattern through all text files within a current directory and its subdirectories, and show me the line number in results:

 ```bash
 grep -rni <pattern> *